xulabs/aitom/README.md

-# aitom
+# AITom

-Aitom is a library for developping AI algorithms for cellular electron cryo-tomography analysis.
+AITom is a library for developping AI algorithms for cellular electron cryo-tomography analysis.